Skip to main content

 ?>

-6. Save the page, return to your browser, and reload math.php.
+6. Save the page, go to the browser, and reload math.php.

 $myVar: 3